LoopKit/loopdocs/docs/browser/edit-browser.md

 ![GitHub screen with rejected commit](img/gh-email-error.png){width="600"}
 {align="center"}

 The solution was to make sure the email address in their GitHub profile was correct.
-See [GitHub Discussions](https://github.com/orgs/community/discussions/62507){: target="_blank" } for more information.
+See [GitHub Discussions](https://github.com/orgs/community/discussions/62507) for more information.

 ## Create your `Fork` for Selected Module